John-Kingham/random-old-books/README.md

 To realise all of the user stories, the site has the following sections:

 - A **Navigation** section so users can easily navigate around the site (user story 1).
-- A **Business Hero** section with an enticing image of the store and a good elevator pitch for the business and its services (user story 2).
+- A **Homepage Hero** section with an enticing image of the store and a good elevator pitch for the business and its services (user story 2).
-- A **Why Random** section that explains why users should read (and buy) random books.
+- A **Why Random** section that explains why users should read (and buy) random books (user story 2).
 - A **Services** section with images and brief descriptions for each of the company's three services (user story 2).
 - A **Subscription Box Hero** section with an enticing image and description of the subscription box service (user story 2).
 - An **Events Hero** section with an enticing image and summary of the events (user story 2).